 The site is open 365 days a year, from dawn until dusk.

 How will I find the grave if/when I re-visit?

 For a time after interment the grave will be found easily.
-If you wish to locate a grave once it has blended with the natural environment then please contact us and we will be happy to help.
+If you wish to locate a grave once it has blended with the natural environment, please contact us and we will be happy to help.
 The next of kin will also receive a map following the burial, locating the top left corner of the grave from the four nearest marker pins.

 Can I buy a plot in advance?

 Yes, you can purchase in advance.
 If you would like to do this then please contact us to arrange a visit.
 A Right of Burial certificate will be issued for 25 years.
 Contact must be made at this time to confirm that the plot is still required.
 The certificate will then be re-issued, no further costs will be incurred.
 Plots can also be bought when needed.

 Can I pay by instalment?

 Yes you can pay for plots by installment.
 There is an administration fee to set this method up for you.
 You can choose to pay over 3, 10 or 20 months.
 The Right of Burial certificate will be issued upon the final payment.
 Please click here for further details on instalment options.
 We are unable to offer instalment options for time of need burials.